alexjfisher/puppet-splunk/README.md

 * Installs the Splunk/Forwarder package and manages their config files.
 It does not purge them by default.
-* The module will set up both Splunk and Splunkforwarder to run as the 'root' user on POSIX platforms.
+* The module will set up both Splunk Enterprise and Splunk Forwarder to run as the 'root' user on POSIX platforms.
+* By default, enables Splunk Enterprise and Splunk Forwarder boot-start, and uses the vendor-generated service file to manage the splunk service.

 ### Setup Requirements